Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds: Refinements and Comments

 If in addition $Ric\ge 0$, there also exists a fixed-distance coupling Brownian motions on $M$ starting at $x$ and $y$, defined up to the first exit time of either of the processes from $D$. \end{theorem}

-The suggestion given by Kendall in \cite{Kendall} for the construction of the shy coupling is to use the same orthogonal transformation as in \eqref{e:13} which is a form of perverse coupling (in the terminology of \cite{Kendall}).
+The suggestion given by Kendall in \cite[Section 4]{Kendall} for the construction of the shy coupling is to use a form of perverse coupling (in the terminology of \cite{Kendall}).
 However, this is not sufficient to get the fixed distance coupling.
 Particularly this is very clearly illustrated in the case of surfaces.
 Indeed, since the dimension is $2$, we have just one dimension left in the orthogonal to the geodesic joining $X_{t}$ and $Y_{t}$ and then there are essentially only two choices of an orthogonal map from $T_{x}$ to $T_{y}$ (for $x,y$ not at each other cut-locus) which preserves the geodesic direction.
-These are the ones in \eqref{e:12} and \eqref{e:13}.
-At least in the constant curvature case manifolds as we showed in Theorem~\ref{t:6} we do not get a fixed distance coupling.
+One choice is the one in which in the perpendicular direction to the geodesic, the particles move in the same direction which gives the mirror coupling or in the opposite directions which gives the perverse couplings.
+None of these give the fixed distance coupling.

-We want to point out that one can get a shy coupling using stochastic flows.
+Another point is that one can get a shy coupling using stochastic flows.
 In short, the idea is to impose conditions such that the flow stays a Brownian motion and this can be done if the direction in the Cameron-Martin space satisfies a certain ode.
-If the initial value of this direction is non-zero everywhere then we obtains weak form of a shy coupling.
+If the initial value of this direction is non-zero everywhere then we obtain a weak form of shy coupling.
 See for details \cite{Elton,MR2541273}.

-At last, it would be very interesting to see a construction of the fixed-distance coupling in the same spirit as the one pointed in Remark~\ref{r:tv}.
-This would probably work only in special cases as for example homogeneous manifolds.
+Though we have dealt with a coupling of two Brownian motions, we can actually construct a family of Brownian motions indexed by some set.
+For instance, given $x,y$ to points in $M$, the construction in \cite[Theorem 10.37]{Stroock2}, gives a family of Brownian motions $X_{t}^{s}$ for $s$ running in $[0,d(x,y)]$ such that $\frac{d}{ds}X^{s}_{t}\le e^{-kt/2}d(x,y)$.